machine-learning-exchange/mlx/api/README.md

 required to `run` the generated sample pipeline code.
 Running the Quickstart with Docker Compose is sufficient to test any `katalog` related API endpoints.

-A development setup that works very well requires to 3 shell terminals:
+A development setup that works well requires 3 shell terminals in parallel:

-### TERMINAL 1 - Quickstart without `mlx-api` Service
+### TERMINAL 1 - Quickstart without the `mlx-api` Service

 Bring up the Quickstart without the `mlx-api` service, since we will run the MLX API from our local source code, instead of using the pre-built Docker image `mlexchange/mlx-api:nightly-main`.